Nutrient-Dense Snacks | Avoiding Trouble Foods | Support

 Nutritious snacks can help combat the unhealthy weight gain sometimes caused by MS treatments such as steroid medications.
 Because gaining weight with MS can put added stress on your joints and raise the risk of heart and lung problems, it’s crucial to snack wisely.
 Focus on protein and fiber in snack foods to boost satiety and promote a healthy weight.
 Getting enough fiber every day may also help reduce constipation, something many people with MS deal with.

-Fiber is found in plant foods, so opt for fruits, vegetables, beans, and whole grains.
-Fortunately, plant foods are also good sources of anti-inflammatory antioxidants.
+Fiber is found in plant-based foods, so opt for fruits, vegetables, beans, and whole grains.
+Fortunately, plant-based foods are also good sources of anti-inflammatory antioxidants.
 Healthy snack ideas include:

 While protein shakes and bars are OK once in a while, getting your protein from unprocessed whole foods is generally better for maximum nutrition.
 You could try these options: